 How to Use Hyaluronic Acid for Skin

-Hyaluronic acid arrives in a few forms when it comes to skincare.
-In general, the standard concentration level is 2% or lower, as any higher can have drying effects or irritate the skin.
+In general, the standard concentration level of HA is 2% or lower, as any higher can have drying effects or irritate the skin.
 For this reason, hyaluronic acid isn't DIY friendly.
 Instead, it's best used in specially formulated serums, masks, creams, spot treatments, and moisturizers.

 There are a few science-y things the pros (read: cosmetic chemists) do to make sure hyaluronic acid is as effective as possible.
 That means hyaluronic acid can show up on labels under names like hydrolyzed hyaluronic acid, sodium acetylated hyaluronate, or sodium hyaluronate.